ossu/computer-science/README.md

 each class's prerequisites are specified so that you can design a logical but non-linear progression based on the class schedules and your own life plans.

 **Cost**.
-All or nearly all course material is available for free.
+All or nearly all course materials is available for free.
 However, some courses may charge money for assignments/tests/projects to be graded.
 Note that Coursera offers [financial aid](https://learner.coursera.help/hc/en-us/articles/209819033-Apply-for-Financial-Aid).

 Decide how much or how little to spend based on your own time and budget;